Jo Addison

 Francesca Telling

-Francesca is a 2021 graduate from the BA fine art course at Goldsmiths University, and is currently a resident with Conditions Studio Programme.
-Her practice extracts familiar objects and iconographies to be viewed through the lens of the artefact or heirloom, in order to investigate their relationships to gestures of heritage, assimilation and rituals in the non-spectacular sense.
-Working in the spaces between sculpture, analogue photography and writing, she constructs speculative anthropological studies of personal family histories, alongside their wider political, cultural and mythological contexts.
+Francesca is an artist who works in educational roles with children and young people.
+Her practice extracts familiar objects and iconographies to be viewed through the lens of the artefact or heirloom, in order to investigate their relationships to gestures of grief, heritage and assimilation.
+Working across sculpture, analogue photography and writing, she uses languages of the souvenir, collection or archive to construct speculative anthropological studies of public, private and pedagogical spaces – alongside their wider political, ecological and mythological contexts.
+Francesca has worked with APR as a Junior Fellow at Goldsmiths University since graduating from the BA Fine Art programme in 2021.

 francescatelling.com